THM-Health/PILOS/docs/docs/administration/08-customisation/02-locales.md

 Other locales are maintained by the community using [PoEditor](https://poeditor.com/join/project/UGpZY4JAnz).

 ## Locale structure
-Locales are stored as php arrays in the `resources/custom/lang` folder.
+Locales are stored as php arrays in the `lang` folder.
 Each locale has its own subdirectory named after the locale code (e.g. en).
 Within the directory each group has its own file (part before the first dot in the translation string), e.g. 'app' or 'auth'.
 For example, the string `auth.ldap.username_help` would be stored in the file `auth.php`.